 Select the track segment(s) to swap.
 Click L on the keyboard.
 The Change Track Layer dialog is displayed.

+board.
+The Change og is displayed.

 This shows the Old Layer: and the New Layer: to swap to.
 If the layer swap is a simple Top to Bottom, then you can simply click <L> and then <Enter> without looking at the dialog.